Expo 2020 Dubai: The Aftermath

-While our previous article about the Dubai Expo 2020 briefly touched on it, World Expos are large international exhibits that aim to highlight countries' achievements.
-They also place a particular emphasis on celebrating ideas, invention and projects, along with cultural exchange.
-The first Expo was held in 1851 in London and had six million visitors, among them were Charles Dickens, Charles Darwin, and George Eliot.
-Along with London, 32 other cities have hosted them, including New York, Barcelona, Seville, San Francisco, Shanghai, and most recently, Milan.
+We’ve mentioned the Expo 2020 Dubai before, but world expos are large international exhibits that aim to highlight countries' achievements and connect people from across the world.
+They also place a particular emphasis on celebrating ideas, inventions and projects, along with cultural exchange.
+The first Expo held in London in 1851 entertained six million visitors, including Charles Dickens, Charles Darwin, and George Eliot.
+Along with London, 32 other cities have been home to such expos, including New York, Barcelona, Seville, San Francisco, Shanghai, and most recently, Milan.

-What has come out of World's Fairs, or now, Expos?
-They include the Eiffel Tower in Paris, the Ferris Wheel, the iconic Space Needle in Seattle and IMAX Cinema.
-Americans believe that the ice cream cone originated out of the 1904 World's Fair in Saint Louis when a Syrian concession vendor cooled one of his confections, shaped it into a cone and scooped ice cream inside.
+But what has come out of World's Fairs, or Expos, as they are called now?
+Among many things, these global events have seen the Eiffel Tower in Paris, the Ferris Wheel, the iconic Space Needle in Seattle and IMAX Cinema.
+Americans even believe that the ice cream cone originated out of the 1904 World's Fair in Saint Louis when a Syrian concession vendor cooled one of his confections, shaped it into a cone and scooped ice cream inside.

-Dubai Expo 2020 will be held in the new Dubai South development, home to the brand-new Al Maktoum International Airport that is poised to become the world’s largest.
-Dubai South is home to the Dubai World Central Free Zone (DWC), offering you a chance to take advantage of one of the over three-dozen Free Zones in the UAE.
+The Expo 2020 Dubai was held in the new Dubai South development, near the brand-new Al Maktoum International Airport that is poised to become the world’s largest airport.
+Dubai South is home to the Dubai World Central Free Zone (DWC), which offers you the chance to take advantage of one of the over three-dozen Free Zones in the UAE.

-If you're looking to discover business opportunities in this area of Dubai during Expo 2020, or even during the legacy period, do not hesitate to contact our team.
-We will be delighted to guide you on what you need to do to host an event on the premises or work to set up a base in the Dubai South Free Zone.
+If you're looking to discover more about innovation and development in Dubai, contact our team.
+We would be delighted to guide you on what you need to do to host an event on the premises of District 2020 or work to set up a base in the Dubai South Free Zone.